hamfat/hamfat.github.io/_pages/about.md

 News
 ===
 * April 2021.
+Abstract accepted for the <a href="https://www.smb2021.org/home">SMB 2021 Annual Meeting</a> as a contributed poster.
+* April 2021.
 I received a Student Travel Award in the form of a registration waiver for the <a href="https://www.siam.org/conferences/cm/conference/ds21">SIAM Conference on Applications of Dynamical Systems (DS21)</a>.
 * I successfully defended my <a href="https://twitter.com/rgbrown/status/1376367443963117574">PhD thesis</a> on March 29, 2021.

 Upcoming Activities